Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetAccountInfo.json
          :language: json

-.. function:: GetAccountNonFinalizedTransactions(accountAddress: AccountAddress) -> JsonResponse
+.. function:: GetAccountNonFinalizedTransactions(account_address: AccountAddress) -> JsonResponse

    Get a list of non-finalized transactions present on an account.

-   :param accountAddress: The account to query.
+   :param account_address: The account to query.
-   :type accountAddress: |grpc-account-address|_
+   :type account_address: |grpc-account-address|_
    :returns: A list of hashes of non-finalized transactions, or null if the
              account address is malformed or doesn't exist.
    :rtype: ``JsonResponse`` with ``?[TransactionHash]`` (see JSON schema below)